 - Strong interest in teaching undergraduate courses

 - Strong interest in supporting students pursuing a career in Actuarial Science and/or Data Science

-Teach an average of 12 credit hours of coursework each semester in lower and upper level courses in statistics and occasionally lower-level courses in mathematics; if desired, teaching lower-level computer science courses might be available.
+Teach an average of 12 credit hours of coursework each semester in lower and upper level courses in statistics and occasionally lower-level courses in mathematics.
 Involvement in curriculum development; research and scholarly activity; academic advisement; course and program assessment of student learning; and service to the department and the university are expected along with other duties as assigned by the department chair.

 The Mathematics, Statistics and Computer Science Department has 27 full-time members, a strong tradition of excellence in teaching, and a growing program of scholarship and research in mathematics, computer science, statistics, and related areas.
 The department received the 2008 University of Wisconsin System Regents Teaching Excellence Award for Academic Departments and Programs.
 The department is committed to student-centered and technology-enhanced instruction.
 Technology usage includes students working on laptops in the classroom, web enhancements (e.g., course management and on-line homework systems), and interactive distance education courses.
 Faculty members involve undergraduate students in research and the department has hosted an NSF-sponsored REU site in Mathematics in the past.
 In May 2016, the department actively contributed to UW-Stout’s hosting of the National Science Olympiad tournament.